Explore the Shores Via Water Trails

-Naturalists at Land Between the Lakes’ Woodland Station offer guided tours of several of the region’s scenic water trails.
+Naturalists at Land Between the Lakes' Woodlands Nature Station offer guided tours of several of the region's scenic water trails during certain times of the year.
 Participants can bring their own kayaks and canoes or simply rent one from Land Between the Lakes for just $10/hour per person.
 (Be sure to bring along a personal floatation device or life jacket when on the water).

 Visitors will enjoy picturesque views of nature and wildlife, as well as access to some of the lakes' region's finest fishing holes.
 History buffs will also enjoy a waterfront view of the Kentucky and Tennessee Civil War heritage through the Fort Donelson National Battlefield and Civil War Water Trail.